miguelemosreverte/YAML-for-setting-decoupling/README.md

 The following settings are dynamic:

-* The output directory choosen for the saving of the report
+* The output directory chosen for the saving of the report

 * The command used to append each report to the saved files, which allows for decorators